Metallic Inks: An Overview of Custom Napkin Printing with Spot Colors

 The Best Uses of Metallic Spot Inks:

-For customers interested in a colored napkin, silver renders well on red and navy napkins and gold renders well on purple and brown.
+For customers interested in a colored napkin, silver renders well on red and navy napkins.
+Gold renders well on purple and brown.

 While individual color combinations vary, it is safe to assume that silver prints well on dark shades, and gold and copper on contrasting/light shades.